 You want a power paddle:

-You want a longer paddle:
+You want a more affordable advanced paddle:

 Pass if: